harmony-development/hrpc-rs/README.md

 This repo contains an implementation of [hRPC](https://github.com/harmony-development/hrpc) in Rust:
 - `hrpc` contains server and client code,
 - `hrpc-build` is a codegen which can be used on protobuf files,
-- `interop` is an example and is also used to test the implementation and codegen against the Go sample server.
+- `interop` is used to test the implementation and codegen against the Go sample server.
+- `examples` contains commented examples.
+    - To run an example's server: `cargo run --package example_name --bin server`
+    - To run an example's client: `cargo run --package example_name --bin client`